 Overview of UNESCO’s work in Latin America and the Caribbean (LAC)

 UNESCO’s Regional Bureau for Science in Latin America and the Caribbean is based in Montevideo, Uruguay.
-In 2011, it was carrying out a consultative process with a view to establishing a Regional Strategic Action Plan in Science, Technology and Innovation Policy for Latin America and the Caribbean.
-This process consisted in the organization of a number of regional and sub-regional fora with governments and other stakeholders.
+Since 2011, it has been carrying out a consultative process with a view to establishing a Regional Strategic Action Plan in Science, Technology and Innovation Policy for Latin America and the Caribbean.
+This process consists in the organization of a number of regional and sub-regional fora with governments and other stakeholders.

 In its current form, the draft Action Plan is based on five pillars:

 This pillar of this plan is the Science Policy Information Network (SPIN) for Latin America, launched in 2010.
 SPIN is an information platform based on a cluster of databases, accessible via innovative graphic and analytic tools.
 SPIN is conceived as a tool for decision-makers and experts in science, technology and innovation (STI) policy, who can access cross-nationally comparative information, both quantitative and qualitative, to develop new policies, tools and instruments, or produce regional analysis of the state of STI policy in the region.
 SPIN is the pilot project for a global observatory being developed by UNESCO known as GO-SPIN.
 A new proposal, NEXUS, aimed at exploring the capabilities of the semantic web, constitutes the next step in developing this pillar in Latin America and the Caribbean.